Streedagh Beach and Ben Bulben Co Sligo.jpg

 Practical Information

 Getting there – From the N15, turn onto the L3203 signposted for Streedagh after Grange.
 Follow the road for about 1.1 km; the car‑park sits at the beach’s western edge.
-Be aware that high‑tide can flood the parking area, so plan your arrival around low‑tide times.
+The site is also reachable by a limited local bus service to Grange, with a short walk to the strand.

 Swimming – The beach’s strong tides and undercurrents mean swimming is recommended only for experienced swimmers.
-A lifeguard is on duty during the summer months; please respect any safety signage.
+A lifeguard is on duty during the summer months (typically June‑September); please respect any safety signage.

 Water safety – Visitors should familiarise themselves with Irish water‑safety guidelines before entering the sea.
 The official safety page can be consulted here: Water safety tips.

-Facilities – There are no permanent toilet facilities directly on the strand, but basic amenities are available in the nearby village of Grange.
-The beach is free to access and open year‑round.
+Facilities – There are no permanent toilet facilities directly on the strand, but basic amenities (including portable toilets) are available in the nearby village of Grange.

 Seasonal notes – The surf is reliable throughout the year, but the strongest Atlantic swells arrive in autumn and winter.
 The lifeguard service operates primarily from June to September.